 QBE

-International insurer with a dedicated Australian commercial division.
-QBE offers professional indemnity and liability packages well-suited to health and wellness practitioners including massage therapists.
+ASX-listed global insurer with a dedicated Australian commercial division.
+QBE's professional indemnity and liability packages are well suited to health and wellness practitioners including massage therapists.

 Comprehensive liability cover